t1pen/MeXEE402_Midterms_StephenGabrielAlojado_JairusSunga/README.md

   - The output indicates that there are no missing values in any of the columns

+### 3. Data Cleaning
+- Data cleaning is an essential step to correct errors in our dataset and prepare it for data visualization and exploratory data analysis (EDA).
+This process ensures that our data is accurate and reliable for the analysis.

+- To analyze the dataset effectively, we first separate the company name and car model from the `CarName` feature.
+The company name will be extracted using the following code:

 ## Customer Satisfaction Analysis Logistic Regression Model
 - In this section, we will discuss about the process taken by the pair to analyze, and build a linear regression model for the given dataset for predicting the Car Price.